 Dillon uses materials such as wax, silicone, magnets and steel to create objects that have both industrial and biological attributes.
 Steel is bent into angular forms, conjuring chaos, violence and disquiet.
 This is the skeletal structure on which fleshy fragments precariously hang or are draped.
 The viewer is invited into an encounter which is abstract and visceral, with nature in freefall, spilling and collapsing.
 Some of the works become interactive in response to approaching people, their movement triggering the unstable and more delicate components to uncannily bob or sway, attracting and repelling one another.

-The act of making the work can be painstaking, requiring an intricate layering of materials and a range of techniques, this in itself becomes a performative act, with the various processes being intrinsic to the finished piece.
+The act of making these works can be painstaking, requiring an intricate layering of materials and a range of techniques.
+This in itself becomes a performative act, with the various processes intrinsic to the finished piece.